anchorageprogramming/code-of-conduct/code_of_conduct.md

 Contact Information
 -------------------

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
-Conference staff will be wearing "PyCon Staff" t-shirts.
-You may also contact hotel staff and ask to be put in touch with the conference chair &mdash; Jesse Noller.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the staff/organizing committee.

 If the matter is especially urgent, please call/contact any of these individuals: